plotly/plotly.py-docs/notebooks/renderers.md

 ```

 ## The built-in renderers
-In this section, we will describe the built-in renderers so that you can choose the one(s) that best suite your needs.
+In this section, we will describe the built-in renderers so that you can choose the one(s) that best suit your needs.

 ### Interactive renderers
 Interactive renderers display figures using the Plotly.js JavaScript library and are fully interactive, supporting pan, zoom, hover tooltips, etc.